Linear probing: History

 The idea of an associative array that allows data to be accessed by its value rather than by its address dates back to the mid-1940s in the work of Konrad Zuse and Vannevar Bush, but hash tables were not described until 1953, in an IBM memorandum by Hans Peter Luhn.
 Luhn used a different collision resolution method, chaining, rather than linear probing.

 Knuth (1963) summarizes the early history of linear probing.
 It was the first open addressing method, and was originally synonymous with open addressing.
 According to Knuth, it was first used by Gene Amdahl, Elaine M. McGraw (née Boehme), and Arthur Samuel in 1954, in an assembler program for the IBM 701 computer.
 The first published description of linear probing is by Peterson (1957), who also credits Samuel, Amdahl, and Boehme but adds that "the system is so natural, that it very likely may have been conceived independently by others either before or since that time".
 Another early publication of this method was by Soviet researcher Andrey Ershov, in 1958.

 The first theoretical analysis of linear probing, showing that it takes constant expected time per operation with random hash functions, was given by Knuth.
 Sedgewick calls Knuth's work "a landmark in the analysis of algorithms".
+Knuth's original analysis was never formally published, and the first published analysis was due to Konheim and Weiss in 1966.

+Knuth's analysis disproved an earlier conjecture by Peterson that, at load factor $\alpha = 1 - \varepsilon$, the expected time per insertion should be $\Theta(1 + \varepsilon^{-1})$.
+Knuth showed instead that the time per operation grows as at a rate of $\Theta(1 + \varepsilon^{-2})$.
+This effect, in which the insertion time grows quadratically faster than one might intuitively guess, became known as primary clustering.
+Subsequent work has introduced several algorithmic techniques to reduce primary clustering, including a variation of linear probing known as graveyard hashing that achieves the ideal bound of $\Theta(1 + \varepsilon^{-1})$.

-Significant later developments include a more detailed analysis of the probability distribution of the running time, and the proof that linear probing runs in constant time per operation with practically usable hash functions rather than with the idealized random functions assumed by earlier analysis.
+Other later developments include a more detailed analysis of the probability distribution of the running time, amortized analyses for workloads with both insertions and deletions, and analyses of linear probing using explicit families of hash functions.